Shubhra03/SafUsers_Website/README.md

-# SafUsers_Website
+# SafUsers_Website -This is the website to ease the use of users and it also has admin portal that verifies the status of every record
-for admin details -
+for admin details - Click on login username-admin@gmail.com

-username-admin@gmail.com
 password - admin

-This is the website to ease the use of users and it also has admin portal that verifies the status of every record

 APPLICATION---